In this article we will focus:

 - Don’t stomp on them, unless you buy stage dedicated cables with extra durability

-- If you don’t record constantly, or have longer breaks from recording, consider locking them in airtight bags to minimize the oxidization.
+- If you don’t record constantly, or have longer breaks from recording, consider locking them in airtight bags to minimize oxidization.
 Keep the unused cables in airtight bags.

 If you are looking for more options to improve audio quality, we highly recommend soundproofing your recording studio (check our detailed soundproofing guide) and simply working on your vocal (check out our tips on improving vocals).